adityaxprakash/A1Subtask3/README.md

 * **Mean-Reverting Pairs** Trading

 ## Usage
 It is recommended to use this on a UNIX based system.
-Clone the repository into your local system and run any of the following commands on the terminal:
+Clone the repository into your local system and run any of the following commands on the terminal (replace a,b,c and d by desired dates in DD/MM/YYYY format):
 ```bash
     make strategy=BASIC symbol=SBIN n=5 x=2 start_date="b" end_date="a"
     make strategy=DMA symbol=SBIN n=50 x=3 p=2 start_date="a" end_date="b"